A single picture exposes a truth deadly enough to kill for.

 “Is someone there?”
 I call out, hoping to scare away a predatorial animal… or predatorial human.
 Nothing would surprise me these days.

 Of course no one replies, and I can’t see anything through the dense brush.
-So I return my attention to the water’s murky surface, which shimmers innocently in the fading daylight.
+So I return my attention to the water’s murky surface, which shimmers innocently in the daylight.
 But it’s just a facade masking a sinister truth about Doomwood Falls: This town is full of secrets.
 Even the name Doomwood Falls zaps an icy shiver down my spine.

 The lump floats closer, then snags on a branch jutting out from the shore.
 At first I think it’s a log, but it’s not quite the right shape or color.
 It dislodges itself and the river spits it out, depositing it onto the pebbled bank downstream.
-Mud suctions my boots as I squelch toward it.
+Mud suctions my boots as I squelch near it.
 Only when I’m a few steps away do I comprehend what I’m seeing.

 I don’t move, not at first.
 Then I inch closer with a morbid curiosity like a leash pulling me forward.
-Is this… no, it can’t be my missing friend.
+Is this… no, it can’t possibly be my missing friend.
 I stoop down, but the face is pressed into the muck, showing only the back of a head and curve of a neck.
-But the waves of ink-black hair are the right color—or terribly wrong color, if this is who I fear it is…
+But her waves of ink-black hair are the right color—or terribly wrong color, if this is who I fear it is…

 Closing my eyes, I can’t allow the worst-case scenario to surface in my brain.
-Instead, an awful silence replaces it, all my usual ADD thoughts now replaced by the lub-dub, lub-dub, lub-dub of my racing heart.
+Instead, an awful silence replaces it, and all my usual ADD thoughts are now replaced by the lub-dub, lub-dub, lub-dub of my racing heart.
 I crouch with a foolish flicker of hope that the woman might still be alive, so I flip the body over with a grunt.

 Nope.
 Definitely dead.